eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 It's often necessary to override the service provider for a service used by a module ofter the module has already been compiled and distributed.
-This can be achieved using [module dependency overrides][], which may be specifies when a program or application is executed or assembled.
+This can be achieved using [module dependency overrides][], which may be specified when a program or application is executed or assembled.

 [module dependency overrides]: ../reference/repository/overrides/